-On August 6th, the Grand Teton Field Office partnered with the Jackson Hole Wildlife Foundation (JHWF) and our corporate sponsor, Nature Valley to lead a hugely successful fence marking project that was the first of its kind in Wyoming.
-The project took place in the Gros Ventre on the eastern boundary of Grand Teton National Park in an effort to increase the visibility of a fence that stands in the historic migration route of pronghorn antelope known as the Path of the Pronghorn.
-This location was also selected for our Nature Valley project because of its importance as one of the four threatened state lands sections within Grand Teton National Park to bring greater attention to the importance of preserving this parcel.
+Wildlife will be able better able to avoid the danger of barbed-wire fences along an important migration corridor, thanks to a highly successful Grand Teton Field Office partnership with the Jackson Hole Wildlife Foundation (JHWF) and our corporate sponsor, Nature Valley in recent months.
+The project is the first of its kind in Wyoming, taking place in the Gros Ventre Mountain Range on the eastern boundary of Grand Teton National Park.
+The goal is to increase the visibility of a fence that stands in the historic migration route of pronghorn antelope known as the Path of the Pronghorn within one of four threatened state lands sections within Grand Teton National Park.

-The purpose of the project was to help mitigate the adverse impact of four‐strand barbed wire fence, by increasing its visibility to pronghorn, elk and deer, and decrease the hazards posed by this potentially lethal obstacle to migration.
-This particular fence directly affects a threatened band of pronghorn that have used this corridor for spring and fall migrations for over 6,000 years.
-This project also benefitted many other species of ungulates, as well as threatened birds such as sage grouse, and iconic raptors such as red tail hawks; both regular victims of bird strikes and mortalities resulting from collisions with barbed wire fences.
+Just as flappers on power lines protect birds, the fence-marking project protects wildlife on the ground.
+The goal is to mitigate the adverse impact of four‐strand barbed-wire fence by increasing its visibility to pronghorn, elk and deer, and to decrease the hazards posed by this potentially lethal obstacle to migration.
+Fences in the area directly affect a threatened band of pronghorn that have used the corridor for spring and fall migrations for over 6,000 years.
+In addition, marking fences has benefitted many other species of ungulates, as well as threatened birds such as sage grouse, and iconic raptors such as red tail hawks; both regular victims of bird strikes and mortalities resulting from collisions with barbed-wire fences.